INTERESTS: Reading, drawing, 3D modeling, coding, cats.

-I knew about it before because some of my friends were doing the tensorflow piscine, and when we were pisciners we saw some robotics students doing the autonomous car, and I was like, “I want to do this when I am a cadet.”
+I knew about it before because some of my friends were doing the tensorflow piscine.
+And when we were pisciners we saw some robotics students doing the autonomous car.
+I was like, “I want to do this when I am a cadet.”
 The first week I came to 42 I immediately asked Gaetan if I could bring my 3D printer to the lab, and he said I had to be level 8.
-Two months ago Dan posted he wanted some people working on web development projects, excited about this great opportunity I told him I was interested and had an interview.
+Two months ago Dan posted he wanted some people working on web development projects.
+Excited about this great opportunity I told him I was interested and had an interview.

 What is your favorite aspect of being part of the Robotics Lab Team?